Can Tattoos Cause Keloids?

 - Laser therapy

 They’re not 100 percent effective, but corticosteroid shots can shrink and soften keloids.
 It’ll require a series of treatments every few weeks.
+If you have dark skin, be aware that corticosteroid injections may cause hypopigmentation (skin whitening) – go to a Board Certified Dermatologist for the best injection technique to minimize risks.

 Small keloids can be treated with cryotherapy.
 Liquid nitrogen is used to freeze off the tissue, reducing its size.
+Liquid nitrogen is sometimes used to soften the skin before doing a steroid injection.
+This may also cause skin lightening and is not recommended in dark skin unless the benefits outweigh the risks.

 Laser therapy works best with injections or pressure garments.
 It minimizes the look of keloids by lightening their color.